 Red Fir (RFR) The Red Fir landcover type is characterized by the presence of Abies magnifica.
 Other conifer species such as Pinus monticola, Pinus contorta ssp. murrayana, Tsuga mertensiana, Abies concolor, and Pinus jeffreyi occur at varying densities (Landfire 2007a, Landfire 2007b).

-Stand-replacing disturbances such as lightning-caused fires, windthrows, and insect outbreaks kill groups of trees.
+Stand-replacing disturbances such as lightning-caused fires, windthrows, and insect and disease outbreaks kill groups of trees.
 Consequently, stand structure is typified by even-aged (established within 20-year span) groups of trees that cover several to thousands of square meters (Barrett 1998).
 Although A. magnifica is the climax dominant, associated conifers are frequently the post-disturbance pioneer species (Cope 1993).

-Mature A. magnifica stands are frequently monotypic, with very few other plant species in any layer.
-Heavy shade and a thick layer of duff tends to inhibit understory vegetation, especially in dense stands (Barrett 1998).
+Mature A. magnifica stands on productive sites are frequently monotypic, with very few other plant species in any layer.
+Heavy shade and a thick, compact layer of duff tends to inhibit most understory vegetation, especially in dense stands (Barrett 1998).

 In openings resulting from tree mortality or logging, and under open stands on poor sites, many species are possible depending on location.
-Ribes, Arctostaphylos, and Ceanothus are the most commonly found shrubs.
-Large shrubfields can dominate areas after severe fire, although conifers eventually will reclaim these sites.
+Ribes, Arctostaphylos, Chrysolepis sempervirens, and Ceanothus are the most commonly found shrubs.
+Large shrubfields can dominate areas after severe fire, although conifers eventually will reclaim these sites in the absence of stand-replacing disturbance events.
 With some combinations of low site quality, shrub species, and resident rodent population, however, reforestation can be effectively delayed for decades (Laacke 1990).

-Associated shrubs include Vaccinium, Linnaea, Symphoricarpos, and Quercus.
-Associated herbaceous genera include Carex, Lupinus, Xerophyllum, Chrospsis, Pedicularis, Gayophytum, Pyrola and Monardella (Cope 1993).
+Associated shrubs include, Symphoricarpos rotundifolius, Lonicera conjugialis, and Quercus vaccinifolia.
+Associated herbaceous genera include Carex, Lupinus, Xerophyllum, Eucephalus, Pedicularis, Gayophytum, Pyrola and Monardella (Cope 1993).

 Mesic Modifer In addition to A. magnifica, mesic regions within the Red Fir cover type are associated with the presence of P. monticola and P. contorta ssp. murrayana.
 T. mertensiana may occur on northern aspects.
-A. concolor is uncommon.
+A. concolor is uncommon except at lower elevations.
 Shrubs are more abundant than at less productive sites, but species are similar (Landfire 2007b).

 Xeric Modifier These sites often include and are occasionally codominated by A. concolor.
-P. jeffreyi, P. contorta ssp. marayanna, and mixed conifer species can also be present in lesser amounts.
+P. jeffreyi, and P. contorta ssp. marayanna, althoughother conifer species (e.g., P. lambertiana) can also be present in lesser amounts at lower elevations.
 P. monticola is uncommon.
 A. concolor is more prevalent at lower elevations.
-P. jeffreyi is more common near ultramafic soils or when disturbance is frequent.
+P. jeffreyi is more common on shallow soils, or when disturbance is frequent.
 Shrubs and herbs generally contribute less than 30% cover each.
 If shrub cover is higher, the shrubs are short or prostrate (Landfire 2007a).

 Ultramafic Modifier Ultramafic soils, found primarily in the northern mixed conifer zone, support a number of endemic plant species.
 Slowly growing and often stunted P. contorta ssp. murrayana and P. jeffreyi occur in combinations or in nearly pure open stands.
 Hardwoods are usually sparse, but shrubs such as Arctostaphylos, Quercus, Rhamnus, Lithocarpus, Rhododendron, and Ceanothus may occur on these sites (“CalVeg Zone 1” 2011).